aridjayarecipes/cutesrecipes.web.app/content/post/2519-recipe-of-speedy-chocolate-chip-banana-muffins.md

 1. Bake at 178 degrees celcius for 20 minutes

 Place the chocolate chips in a heatproof liquid measuring cup.
 Pour over the hot heavy cream.
-Easy Banana &amp; Chocolate Chip Muffin.
+Easy Banana & Chocolate Chip Muffin.
 Looking for a fantastic way to use up your overripe bananas?
-Sarah Carey makes a simple &amp; delicious Banana Chocolate Chip Muffin that&#39;s the perfect treat or after school snack.
+Sarah Carey makes a simple & delicious Banana Chocolate Chip Muffin that's the perfect treat or after school snack.

 So that's going to wrap it up with this special food chocolate chip banana muffins recipe.
 Thank you very much for your time.
 I am sure that you can make this at home.
 There's gonna be interesting food at home recipes coming up.
 Don't forget to save this page on your browser, and share it to your family, colleague and friends.
 Thanks again for reading.
 Go on get cooking!